SherifRafik/chat-system/README.md

 docker-compose up
 ```

-After finished the build, you can access the application using http://localhost:3000
+After finishing the build, you can access the application using http://localhost:3000

-You can access Sidekiq dashboard through http://localhost:3000/sidekiq
+You can access the Sidekiq dashboard at http://localhost:3000/sidekiq

 ## Environment
   - Ruby 3.0.3